BradLarson/GPUImage/README.md

   - *crossHatchSpacing*: The fractional width of the image to use as the spacing for the crosshatch.
 The default is 0.03.
   - *lineWidth*: A relative width for the crosshatch lines.
 The default is 0.003.

-- **GPUImageSobelEdgeDetectionFilter**: Sobel edge detection, with edges highlighted in white
-  - *texelWidth*:
-  - *texelHeight*: These parameters affect the visibility of the detected edges

-- **GPUImageCannyEdgeDetectionFilter**: This uses a Gaussian blur before applying a Sobel operator to highlight edges
-  - *texelWidth*:
-  - *texelHeight*: These parameters affect the visibility of the detected edges
-  - *blurSize*: A multiplier for the prepass blur size, ranging from 0.0 on up, with a default of 1.0
-  - *threshold*: Any edge above this threshold will be black, and anything below white.
-Ranges from 0.0 to 1.0, with 0.5 as the default

 - **GPUImageSketchFilter**: Converts video to look like a sketch.
 This is just the Sobel edge detection filter with the colors inverted
   - *texelWidth*:
   - *texelHeight*: These parameters affect the visibility of the detected edges